jspahrsummers/statelessness-of-the-union/Statelessness of the Union.md

 > Dr. **Changelog**, MD
 -- @joshaber

+^ If you want to learn more, the [ReactiveCocoa repository](https://github.com/ReactiveCocoa/ReactiveCocoa) contains a [CHANGELOG.md](https://github.com/ReactiveCocoa/ReactiveCocoa/blob/ad1fd34561d3f2f42e0feb420ace5de321906b78/CHANGELOG.md) file at its root, which details all of these changes (and some others I haven't covered), and presents a more in-depth rationale for each one.

 ---

 # Remaining work for 3.0

 - **Long-form documentation**
-- That’s it!

-^ That's really the only major piece we have to take care of before RAC can officially reach 3.0.
+^ That's it!
+That's really the only major piece we have to take care of before RAC can officially release 3.0.
 It should be pretty soon now!

 ---